franespo/Progetto-Software-and-Computing/README.md

 ## The project is divided in different files:
 * file [single scatter code](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/SingleScatter.py) contains the code of single scatter implementation.
 It is essential to ensure that the code turns correctly insert the correct inputs.
 * file [functions](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/functions.py) contains the main functions used in the code.
 * file [testing](https://github.com/franespo/Progetto-Software-and-Computing/blob/master/testing_functions.py) contains different tests for file functions to ensure that all of them work properly, using hypothesis testing.
+When launch testing with pytest remember to use '***pytest testing_functions.py --capture = no***'.
 * file [figures](https://github.com/franespo/Progetto-Software-and-Computing/tree/master/Figures) contains the figures output of the code.

 An example of figures output is reported below: